mlb2251/stitch-artifact/README.md

 Wrote to "out/out.json"
 ```

-These are written in a low-level graphics DSL, but the first function (which gains 1.78x compression) is the function for rendering a scaled n-sided polygon, which is used 320 times in the dataset.
+These are written in a low-level graphics DSL, and the first function (which yields 1.78x compression) is the function for rendering a scaled n-sided polygon, which is used 320 times in the dataset.

 Aside: `stitch` can handle binders, and the syntax for lambdas and variables uses de bruijn indices like so: `(\x. \y. x y)` would be written as `(lam (lam ($1 $0)))`.